nix-community/kickstart-nix.nvim/README.md

 - [`neovim-flake`](https://github.com/jordanisaacs/neovim-flake):
   Configured using a Nix module DSL.
 - [`NixVim`](https://github.com/nix-community/nixvim):
-  A Neovim distribution configured using a NixOS module.
+  A module system for Neovim, with a focus on plugin configs.
 - [`nixCats-nvim`](https://github.com/BirdeeHub/nixCats-nvim):
   A project that organises plugins into categories.
   It also separates lua and nix configuration.